 2. Flagellates (also known as Mastigophora)

 As the word denotes, these organisms move using flagella.
-Flagella are long rod-like structures composed of a filament called an axoneme (comprised of nine pairs of microtubules) surrounded by a cell membrane.
+Flagella are long, rod-like structures composed of a filament called an axoneme (comprised of nine pairs of microtubules) surrounded by a cell membrane.
 The flagellum (singular) is anchored in a basal body.
 Some organisms can have several flagella.

 3. Ciliates

-Cilia are similar to flagella but are much shorter and much more numerous.
+Cilia are similar to flagella but are much shorter and more numerous.
 They beat in a coordinated rhythmic manner, thus moving the organism in a spiral path.

 4. Coccidia